Thai curry

 Poultry, Meat, or Seafood

 Again, nearly anything goes with Thai curry.
-I’m sure certain cuts of beef would work well, though I haven’t tried it.
+I’m sure certain cuts of beef would work well—just haven’t tried it.

 Herbs